Galveston DWI Defense Attorneys

 - What did you say to the officer?

 - How did the officer behave?

-- How many police cars were on the scene?
+- How many officer and squad cars were on the scene?

 - Where you read your Miranda rights?

 After an DWI arrest, you will likely experience a host of emotions.
 As the dust settles, you might be wondering if you were treated fairly, if the charges are accurate, and how this experience will affect the rest of your life.
 Having a top-notch attorney on your side can protect your reputation, your driver’s license, and your future.
 We urge you to get in touch with Zendeh Del & Associates, PLLC so that we can fight for you.